100% Free Consultation (225) 412-6348

 Why Catastrophic Injuries Happen in Louisiana

 Too often, catastrophic injuries occur because companies prioritize profit over people.
-Employers who skip equipment inspections, trucking firms that push exhausted drivers, or contractors who ignore safety regulations create preventable hazards that shatter lives.
+Employers who skip equipment inspections, trucking firms that push exhausted drivers, and contractors who ignore safety regulations create preventable hazards that shatter lives.

 Types of Accidents That Cause Serious Injuries